ETHZ-RobotX/smb_path_planner/README.md

 $ catkin config --merge-devel
 ```
 In this installation guide, it is assumed that the following packages for
-simulation have already been downloaded from the SMB monorepo and built in the
-same catkin workspace:
+simulation have already been downloaded and built in the same catkin workspace:
 * `any_node`
 * `message_logger`
 * `kindr`